spl0k/supysonic/README.md

 ; ogg = audio/vorbis
 ```

-Note that using SQLite for large libraries might not be the birghtest idea
+Note that using SQLite for large libraries might not be the brightest idea
 as it tends to struggle with larger datasets.

 For mime types, see the [list of common types][types].